Sawfly: Distribution

 Sawflies are widely distributed throughout the world.
 The largest family, the Tenthredinidae, with some 5,000 species, are found on all continents except Antarctica, though they are most abundant and diverse in the temperate regions of the northern hemisphere; they are absent from New Zealand and there are few of them in Australia.
 The next largest family, the Argidae, with some 800 species, is also worldwide, but is most common in the tropics, especially in Africa, where they feed on woody and herbaceous angiosperms.
-Of the other families, the Blasticotomidae and Megalodontidae are Palearctic; the Xyelidae, Pamphilidae, Diprionidae, Cimbicidae, and Cephidae are Holarctic, while the Siricidae are mainly Holarctic with some tropical species.
+Of the other families, the Blasticotomidae and Megalodontesidae are Palearctic; the Xyelidae, Pamphilidae, Diprionidae, Cimbicidae, and Cephidae are Holarctic, while the Siricidae are mainly Holarctic with some tropical species.
 The parasitic Orussidae are found worldwide, mostly in tropical and subtropical regions.
 The wood-boring Xiphydriidae are worldwide, but most species live in the subtropical parts of Asia.

 Behaviour and ecology

 Sawflies are mostly herbivores, feeding on plants that have a high concentration of chemical defences.
 These insects are either resistant to the chemical substances, or they avoid areas of the plant that have high concentrations of chemicals.
 The larvae primarily feed in groups; they are folivores, eating plants and fruits on native trees and shrubs, though some are parasitic.
 However, this is not always the case; Monterey pine sawfly (Itycorsia) larvae are solitary web-spinners that feed on Monterey pine trees inside a silken web.
 The adults feed on pollen and nectar.

 Sawflies are eaten by a wide variety of predators.
 While many birds find the larvae distasteful, some such as the currawong (Strepera) and stonechats (Saxicola) eat both adults and larvae.
 The larvae are an important food source for the chicks of several birds, including partridges.
 Sawfly and moth larvae form one third of the diet of nestling corn buntings (Emberiza calandra), with sawfly larvae being eaten more frequently on cool days.
 Black grouse (Tetrao tetrix) chicks show a strong preference for sawfly larvae.
 Sawfly larvae formed 43% of the diet of chestnut-backed chickadees (Poecile rufescens).
 Small carnivorous mammals such as the masked shrew (Sorex cinereus), the northern short-tailed shrew (Blarina brevicauda) and the deer mouse (Peromyscus maniculatus) predate heavily on sawfly cocoons.
 Insects such as ants and certain species of predatory wasps (Vespula vulgaris) eat adult sawflies and the larvae, as do lizards and frogs.
 Pardalotes, honeyeaters and fantails (Rhipidura) occasionally consume laid eggs, and several species of beetle larvae prey on the pupae.

 The larvae have several anti-predator adaptations.
 While adults are unable to sting, the larvae of species such as the spitfire sawfly regurgitate a distasteful irritating liquid, which makes predators such as ants avoid the larvae.
 In some species, the larvae cluster together, reducing their chances of being killed, and in some cases form together with their heads pointing outwards or tap their abdomens up and down.
 Some adults bear black and yellow markings that mimic wasps.